 Congratulations, you have successfully done your first step to being a successful blogger from an amateur blogger.
 Most amateur bloggers are still doing amateur blogging due to this process.

 They don’t want to spend money on the blog.
 To get a return, first, you have to learn how to use money.

 But you are different and deserve more.
 Without further due, let’s set up and optimize your blog.

 Install WordPress in Bluehost

-Bluehost offers you one-click installation, and for a newbie who is doing amateur blogging, it’s a great opportunity.
+Bluehost offers you a one-click installation, and for a newbie who is doing amateur blogging, it’s a great opportunity.
 It’s free and beginner-friendly.

 How to install WordPress in Bluehost (step-by-step)